-- 2. For attorneys' fees and costs pursuant to Labor Code section 2699(g); - 3.
+- 1. For civil penalties for each aggrieved employee, for each violation alleged aforesaid, to be distributed in accordance with Labor Code section 2699; - 2.
+For attorneys' fees and costs pursuant to Labor Code section 2699(g); - 3.
 For any other and further relief that the Court considers just and proper.

-DATED: March 6, 2015
+DATED: July 31, 2015

-PALAY LAW FIRM, APC
+STRAUSS & PALAY, APC